-For the latest instructions and additional information related to the coronavirus epidemic in Estonia, consult the official crisis portal www.kriis.ee (in Estonian, English, and Russian) or call the crisis hotline at 1247 (+372 600 1247).
+The official crisis portal www.kriis.ee is available in Estonian, English, and Russian.
+You can also call the crisis hotline at 1247 (+372 600 1247).
 For medical advice, please call the family doctors' helpline at 1220 (+372 634 6630, open 24h/7 in Estonian and Russian, in English every day from 15:00 to 17:00).

 You can transit through Estonia to your home country if you have no symptoms of COVID-19.